-This Statue of Liberty was apparently from a pachinko parlour and fell off during the earthquake.
+This random Statue of Liberty was originally from a pachinko parlour and damaged during the earthquake.
 It stood for a while in front of the manga museum:

 The manga museum is this UFO-looking thing on the island in the river – if you look at the riverbank you can see in the second shot from 2018 that I was standing on a significantly elevated bank of earth raised where those damaged buildings were in the first shot from 2011:

-Ishinomaki’s most famous son was manga artist Shotaro Ishinomori, and the town’s Mangattan Museum commemorates his works along with life-sized statues placed around the town:
+Ishinomaki’s most famous son was manga artist Shotaro Ishinomori (correction, he was from the nearby town of Tomei but often visited Ishinomaki) and the Mangattan Museum commemorates his works along with life-sized statues placed around the town: